I. USF Student

 and Inclement Weather – Game cancellations may occur due inclement weather.

-Captains and participants should proceed as if games are on unless notified.
+Captains and participants should proceed as if games are on unless otherwise notified.
 If

 a game is cancelled we will do our best to notify captains at least an hour